Alabama realtors weigh in on rising demand for housing

 “There was one area I looked.
 There were 85 homes on the market, and 78 of them were under contract under day one,” Brooks said.

-Brooks says some people he’s worked with have their fears putting their property up for sale.
+Brooks said some people he’s worked with have their fears putting their property up for sale.

 “We talk to sellers all the time.
 People want to sell, but they are just concerned about where are they going,” Brooks said.

-Petty says there are other factors as to why the housing market is facing a potential shortage.
+Petty said there are other factors as to why the housing market is facing a potential shortage.

 “We have a shortage of land.
 We have a problem with the cost of lumber and other materials.
 So that process has slowed as well,” Petty said.